incompl/inlay/README.md

 ### & content

-If this STRU file is being used as a layout in the front matter of another document, the content of that document is put in this block.
+If this Inlay file is being used as a layout in the front matter of another document, the content of that document is put in this block.

 ### & max-width {css width}